-One of the things that really hits you when you are in Pakistan is the awful contrast between the have and the have-nots.
-While the middle class live in large houses, and often these are full of extended family members, so there are more people than you might imagine living behind the high walls and the security guards.
+One of the things that really hits you when you are in Pakistan is the awful contrast between the haves and the have-nots.
+While the middle class live in large houses, the poor live in what can only be called hovels.
+Large houses are often full of extended family members, so there are more people than you might imagine living behind the high walls and the security guards.
 The security guards are armed because there is always the threat of kidnapping.
 This is more imminent if the family head is an officer in the armed forces.
-I worked with women who were, on a daily basis, scared about the safety of their children, themselves and their husbands.
+I worked with women who were, on a daily basis, scared about the safety of their children, themselves, and their husbands.

 As a Westerner in Pakistan, I was stared at, asked if men could take my photograph (or rather my male partner was asked if they could take my photo) and once or twice physically accosted because I was holding my partner’s arm as we walked down a main street in Rawalpindi, which is almost a part of Islamabad.
 In fact, the only way you can tell you have crossed from ‘Pindi into Islamabad is that there are more road blocks and security checks.

 I wore the traditional clothing and even wore the dupatta (scarf) over my head in the street, so that my white-blonde hair wasn’t immediately obvious.
 However, people still stared and children were terrified as I was the first white person they had come across if they were from the poor or under-class.
 I was constantly approached by beggars for money and even neighbours would come to ask to borrow money.